open-condo-software/condo/README.md

 ### TESTS_FAKE_CLIENT_MODE ###

 `@core/keystone/test.utils` can work in two modes:
- 1. create real client and make a requests by HTTP to remote server
+ 1. Real client mode.
+Allow to send HTTP/1.1 requests to remote server
- 2. create fake client and express app and make a inner express requests by `supertest` lib
+ 2. Fake client mode.
+Allow to use fake express requests by `supertest` lib

-The first mode is better for end-to-end tests.
+The Real mode is better for end-to-end testing.
 You can also use it for test your production.

-The second mode is better for debugging.
+The Fake mode is better for debugging.
 Because it uses one process for whole request/response process.
-If you want to use TDD like development process and to easy debug end-to-end process.
+It's better for TDD like development process and to easy debug end-to-end request/response process.

 You can use `TESTS_FAKE_CLIENT_MODE` to change test mode.
-This options setup express app and client in one process.
+This options setup express app and fake client in one process.
-This allows you to put debugger breakpoints in any part of the request processing process.
+This allows you to put debugger breakpoints in any part of the request/response process.
 And use IDE integrations for easy debugging.

 ## Tips